embrace-io/embrace-docs/docs/flutter/integration/login-embrace-dashboard.md

 ---
-title: "Login to the Embrace Dashboard"
+title: Login to the Embrace Dashboard
 description: Login to the Embrace dashboard to get started with your Flutter integration
 sidebar_position: 2
 aliases: